 - Senior year of High School –Student applies to a Combined Program via Undergraduate Admissions

 - Post-Admission as a Montclair State undergraduate student – Student speaks to an advisor and completes the Combined Program Change of Major Form to enroll in the undergraduate portion of the combined program if certain conditions are met

 - End of Freshman year –Student receives academic advising to keep them on track for continued enrollment

 - Each semester of undergraduate studies – Academic department conducts review to ensure that only eligible students are in combined program.
 Advising intervention takes place each semester.

-- Junior year – Students should speak with an advisor and verify that they are currently enrolled in a combined program and if not, complete the Change of Major form.
+- Junior year – Students should speak with an advisor and verify that they are currently enrolled in a combined program and if not, complete the Combined Program Change of Major Form.

 - First semester of Senior year –The student files for final audit for the undergraduate component of the degree and begins taking graduate level “Swing Courses”